 Windy Point/Windy Flats, State of Washington

-Spanning 26 miles and offering a capacity of 500 megawatts, Cannon Power Group’s Windy Point/Windy Flats development represents one of the largest wind energy projects in the United States.
-While the promise of the clean, renewable energy this type of wind farm provides contributes directly to cleaner air, reducing harmful emissions from energy production and reversing the effects of climate change, the environment is hardly the only beneficiary.
+Spanning 30 miles and offering a capacity of 500 megawatts, Cannon Power Group’s Windy Point/Windy Flats development represents one of the largest wind energy projects in the United States.
+This type of wind farm contributes directly to cleaner air, reducing harmful emissions from energy production and reversing the effects of climate change, the environment is hardly the only beneficiary.
 From infusing jobs, tax revenue and improved infrastructure into local economies, to helping provide energy security and new economic opportunities for the country as a whole, it is clear Windy Point/Windy Flats cultivates much more than wind.

 Facts on the Windy Point/Windy Flats Project